- Things to Do

-This post is about things to do in NYC in June, including a top 10 list as well as sections on free events, family-friendly activities and things to do at night.
-In June, Free Tours by Foot‘s schedule expands to offer over 25 different options.
+This post is about things to do in NYC in June, including a top 10 list as well as sections on free events, family-friendly activities and things to do at night (updated for 2018).
 Do check our comprehensive guide to Things to Do in NYC.

 Below is our list of the top 10 things to do in June.
 If you are planning on visiting many of New York City’s top attractions, you may want to consider buying a tourist discount pass, which could save you quite a bit of money.